vTuanpham/Large_dataset_translator/README.md

                          target_lang="ko")
     ```
 5. Customize translation settings such as target language and pre-translation filters.
+### Pull requests are welcome for new dataset conversion examples 😎
 ## Supported Languages
 The tool supports translation into a wide array of languages.
 Refer to the table in google's documentation for the complete list.
 https://cloud.google.com/translate/docs/languages